timsennett/chest-x-ray-neural-network/README.md

-# Module 4 Final Project
+# Chest X-Ray Image Classifier

 In this project, I've chosen to work with the ["Large Dataset of Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images"](https://data.mendeley.com/datasets/rscbjbr9sj/3) for the purpose of creating a binary image classification model.